Bug report #19555

 Furthermore, when opening the "DWG Import" dialog, the previously used gpkg file persists in the Geopackage textbox, so the danger of accidentally overwriting is increased.
 That dialog should be initialized with all textboxes empty by default.

-#2 Updated by Micha Silver almost 2 years ago
+#2 Updated by Micha Silver about 2 years ago

 - In QGIS (and most applications) a user never expects her files to be overwritten without a warning, and a chance to OK/Cancel.

 - If I import a second DWG file, it's very easy to overlook the file name from the first DWG that persists in the "Geopackage" text box, and then overwrite that earlier gpkg by accident.